 Most Illinois seniors qualify to join a Medicare Advantage plan.
 Certain diseases, most notably End-Stage Renal Disease (ESRD), may disqualify you from enrollment.

 There are several different Medicare Election Periods.
 This is when you can join or change your plan.
 Most people wait until 15 October to 7 December to make enrollment changes.
 This is the Annual Election Period (AEP).

 Most of us also get an Individual Election Period (IEP), but it only comes around once.
 Your IEP is based on your 65th birthday.
 It starts the month before and ends the month after, so you have plenty of time.

 - Call a plan directly.
 If you know the plan you want, this way is quick and easy.

 - Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

-- Use an independent insurance agent.
+- Use an independent Illinois insurance agent.
 This is the best way to go if you need someone to help advise you.

-For additional information go to the CMS website at: http://cms.gov.
-This page is maintained by David Bynon and was last updated on .
+This Medicare Advantage plan information is maintained by David Bynon and was last updated on .